Bryce Cotton: 2018–19 season: Second championship

 On June 5, 2018, Cotton signed a three-year deal to return to the Wildcats, with the contract including an NBA out-clause.
 At the NBL Pre-Season Blitz, Cotton won the Ray Borner Medal as tournament's most valuable player.
 In the Wildcats' season opener on October 11, Cotton scored 22 points in a 99–91 win over the Adelaide 36ers.
 On October 27, he scored a game-high 31 points in a 101–96 double-overtime win over Melbourne United.
 On November 9, he scored a season-high 37 points and hit the game-winning 3-pointer with 0.4 seconds left on the clock to lift the Wildcats to a 90–87 win over the Brisbane Bullets.
 On November 23, he scored a game-high 24 points in a 98–93 overtime win over the New Zealand Breakers.
 However, he checked out with two minutes remaining in overtime clutching his right thumb after his hand was pinned on the backboard on a fast break layup.
 He subsequently missed the Wildcats' following game two days later, a game the Wildcats won to move to 10–1 on the season.
 He missed a second game on December 6 against the Sydney Kings, before returning to action on December 9, scoring a game-high 21 points in a 94–72 win over the Cairns Taipans.
 Cotton later missed the Wildcats' New Year's Eve game against the Taipans in Cairns due to hamstring tightness.
 The Wildcats fell to 12–9 by early January, leading to increasing external pressure for roster changes.
 Instead, the playing group was backed by the club to return to form and enjoy success in the latter part of the season.
 On February 10, after going scoreless in the first half, Cotton had 24 of his 27 points in the fourth quarter and overtime of the Wildcats' 95–86 win over Kings.
 On February 15, he scored 24 of his 29 points in the second half of the Wildcats' 93–85 win over the 36ers, helping the Wildcats secure the minor premiership with a sixth straight win.
 A loss to Melbourne in overtime in the regular-season finale two days later saw the Wildcats finish with an 18–10 record.
-Overlooked for NBL MVP, Cotton was named All-NBL First Team and Fan's MVP, and was crowned the league's scoring champion for the second time in three years.
+Overlooked for NBL MVP, Cotton was named All-NBL First Team and Fans MVP, and was crowned the league's scoring champion for the second time in three years.